allegroai/clearml-docs/docs/clearml_agent.md

         Detected credentials key="********************" secret="*******"

-1. **Enter** to accept default server URL, which is detected from the credentials or Enter a ClearML web server URL.
+1. **Enter** to accept default server URL, which is detected from the credentials or enter a ClearML web server URL.

    A secure protocol, https, must be used. **Do not use http.**